tap349/tap349.github.io/_posts/2016-03-31-bundler-and-spring.md

   don't use bundler and spring binstubs at the same time since they are both stored in _bin_ directory by default and might overwrite each other.

-## okay, wtf to do with all this stuff about bundler and spring in the end?
+## okay, wtf to do with all this stuff about bundler and spring?

 - generate spring binstubs for `rails`, `rake` and `rspec`
 - use `rspec` spring binstub in _Guardfile_: